metapolator/metapolator/Docs/coding/coding-style.md

 ## Classical Inheritance

 This is the definitve guide how class like structures should be written in Metapolator.
-A lot of people don't learn to do this in JavaScript.
-I even heard that here is no such thing like inheritance at all in Javascript.
+A lot of people don't learn to do this in JavaScript (some even believe inheritance doesn't exist in JavaScript).

 I embed the examples into AMD/RequireJS modules, because this is how we will encounter classes in Metapolator.

 This guide is by no means complete!
 I know that these examples don't show everything.
-I will extend this occasionally So please, if you have questions or find flaws contact me.
+I will extend this occasionally.
+So please, if you have questions or find flaws, file an issue.

 ```js
 // file Foo.js